 Use of the frequency band 790-862 MHz in countries of Region 1 and the Islamic Republic of Iran by mobile applications and by other services

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...

 resolves

 1 that, in Region 1:

 in accordance with No. 5.316B, and based on the criteria contained in the Annex to this Resolution, administrations implementing the mobile service in Region 1 shall seek agreement under No. 9.21 with respect to the ARNS in the countries mentioned in No. 5.312;